leap0x7b/cherry/packages.md

 - `_BRANCH` (string): Branch of package repository.
 - `_APP` (bool): If package is app or library.
 - `description` (string): Description of package.
-- `lib.src` (table): Table contains Lua files paths from package directory.
+- `package.src` (table): Table contains Lua files paths from package directory.
-- `lib.main` (string): Main file that can be run if package is app.
+- `package.main` (string): Main file that can be run if package is app.

 #### Non-Optional properties